cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 User experienses:= { 用户体验
 - Core: 1. create sharing blockchain 2. send coins to friends.
 3. seeding a file (with create new chain ability)
-   - Data dashboard: if (download - upload) > 1G, start ads. "seeding to increase free data"
+   - Data dashboard: if (download - upload) > 1G, start ads. display "seeding to increase free data"
-- File/video imported to TAU will be compressed and chopped by TGZ, which includes directory zip, pictures and videos.
+- File imported to TAU will be compressed and chopped by TGZ, which includes directory zip, pictures and files.
 Chopped file pieces will be added into AMT (Array Mapped Trie) with a `fileAMTroot` as return.
 Filed downloaded could be decompressed to original structure.
 Files downloaded is considerred imported.
 Only seeded file will be pinned in local.

-- For all videos, we will support a `hopping player` to only play the downloaded pieces.
-Video download options: download 1%, 5%, 25% or full through the count value.
+- Video will be only chopped and kept original compression format to support portion play.
+We will support a `hopping player` to play the downloaded pieces.
+Video download options: download 1%, 5%, 25% or full through the config.

-- TAU provides basic annoucement service include free public relays and genesis.
+- TAU provides basic relay services.
-- Community chain can use own chain for relay recommendation.

 - All chain addresses are derivative from one private key.
 Nodes use IPFS peers ID for ipv4 tcp transport. (the association of TAUaddr and IPFS address is through signature using ipfs RSA private key).
-}
+- User uses relay from TAU, own chain and successed history, in the weight of 2:1:7 }

 Business model:= { 商业模式
-- Tau foundation will develop TAU App and provide free public relays (TAU dev private key signed), in return for admob/mopub ads income to cover AWS data cost.
-Any one can config relay on own chain.
+- Tau foundation will develop TAU App and provide free public relays, in return for admob/mopub ads income to cover AWS data cost.
+Any one can contribute relays on both TAU and own chain.
-- Individual nodes will see ads to keep using data for free, the more data upload, the less ads to see.
+- Individual nodes will see ads to keep using data for free, the more data upload, the less ads.
 In app, show a stats of uploaded data, download data.
-When users getting data from community signed relay, the TAU app will not counting community relay download.
-- TAU coin price will rise when cross-chain communications in demand.
 - TAUT is tau-torrent, a file sharing service by tau dev
 - TAU is a relay annoucement service by tau dev.
 }

 ## Two Tries
-* chain contract result hamt trie: ContractResultStateRoot is the chain state hamt root; contract and results are connected in each state transition.
+* contract results are in hamt trie: ContractResultStateRoot is the chain state root; contract and results are connected in each state transition.
-> future state ->ContractJSON
+> future state includes ContractJSON

-> ContractJSON -> SafetyContractResultStateRoot
+> ContractJSON includes SafetyContractResultStateRoot

-* file AMT: the root for AMT trie for chopping and storing the file.
+* file AMT: the AMT trie for storing the file.

 ## Five core processes
-> Hamt trie.
+> On Hamt trie.
   * A. Response with predicted ContractResultStateRoot, which is a hamt cbor.cid. (service response to HamtGraphRelaySync).
 One instatnce per connection to prevent ddos. a call-back registerred in libp2p.
   * B. Collect votings from chain peers to discover the ChainID's safety state root. (single thread func)
-> Amt trie.
+> On Amt trie.
   * C. File Downloader. (download files and logging download data)
   * D. Reponse AMT cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data).
 One instatnce per connection to prevent ddos.  改到以chain 为服务单位
 > E. Process manager, main(); schedule above 4 processes instance existing and prevent DDOS.